 Typically, screen printing is great for applications such as: Fascia’s, metal panels, vinyl stickers, polypropylene wallets and binders and anything requiring a metallic finish.
 Of course, there are pros and cons to every printing method, and the route you chose should be informed by what kind of project you have and what kind of design you are looking to achieve.
 If you want to know more about screen printing and whether it is right for your project then keep reading!

-Screen printing it often misconstrued as being a bit ‘old school’, particularly when compared to newer and now, much more popular methods like digital printing.
-However, screen printing is still superior in a number of ways and can even be a better choice depending on your project so shouldn’t be overlooked as a preferred method.
+Screen printing it often misconstrued as being a bit ‘old school’, particularly when compared to newer and more popular methods like digital printing.
+How screen printing works may be a bit of a throwback but it remains superior in a number of ways and a better choice for certain project.
+It should never be dismissed out of hand.

 Flexible In Terms of Print Material